Jaspreet1711/ds_salary_proj_ind/README.md

   ### Data

-  I collected data using Webscraper from Glassdoor Website.
+  <p>I collected data using Webscraper from Glassdoor Website.
 I have extracted all the details of Data Science jobs from various cities and states across USA (Check folder "Data Collected USA").
-I consolidated all the outputs into one Excel file mentioned below.
+I consolidated all the outputs into one Excel file mentioned below.</p>

   File Name -  DS Jobs in USA (Consolidated).xlsx